-The popular double-decker burger is celebrating its 50th anniversary, so we decided to compile a list of Big Mac trivia in its honor.
+The popular double-decker burger recently celebrated its 50th anniversary, so we decided to compile a list of Big Mac trivia in its honor.

 Here you'll learn about the Big Mac's rise to greatness, how it came by its name, and even where you can find out more about it than you ever knew you wanted to know.